cyclus/cyclus.github.com/source/user/tutorial/data_explorer.rst

 .. image:: sql1.png
     :align: center

-This a view of the tables within the database
-(using DB browser for SQLite).
-However, to view the data within these tables, switch to the Browse Data tab: And select the table of interest.
+This is a view of the tables within the database (using DB browser for SQLite).
+To view the data within these tables, switch to the **Browse Data** tab and select the table of interest.
 Some tables have data that may need to be manipulated or used alongside other data in other tables, which is why using a python script is often ideal.